leonrayang/toc/proposals/graduation/cubefs-graduation-dd.md

   According to the [Maintainers list](https://github.com/cubefs/cubefs/blob/1536a544f2d9547647ad4e260edade60163e3585/MAINTAINERS.md), CubeFS currently has top level maintainers from OPPO, JD.com, BEIKE, Bytedance, LinkedIn, and additional committers from BIGO, VIVO.

   Definition of Maintainers and Committers can be found in the [GOVERNANCE.md](https://github.com/cubefs/cubefs/blob/1536a544f2d9547647ad4e260edade60163e3585/GOVERNANCE.md)
+  Both Maintainers and Committers require diversed membership: `No single vendor can exceed 50% of the total number of personnel.`

 - [x] **Code and Doc ownership in Github and elsewhere matches documented governance roles.**